Kansas Health Science University-Kansas College of Osteopathic Medicine - KansasCOM

 Deferred Entrance Requests Considered?
 Yes

-Deferral requests must be submitted to the Office of Admissions, in writing, and must have a compelling reason for the request.
+Deferral requests must be submitted to the Office of Admissions, in writing.
 Once received, the request will be reviewed, and a decision made.

 Acceptance/deposit deadlines conform to the AACOMAS Traffic Guidelines Schedule?
 Yes